ruby-hacking-guide/ruby-hacking-guide.github.com/variable.md

 `struct global_variable`) is necessary.
 I explained the general idea of a reference counter in the previous section "Garbage collection".
-Reviewing it briefly, when a new reference to the structure is made, the counter in incremented by 1.
+Reviewing it briefly, when a new reference to the structure is made, the counter is incremented by 1.
 When the reference is not used anymore, the counter is decreased by 1.
 When the counter reaches 0, the structure is no longer useful so `free()` can be called.